IBM/aspera-cli/README.md

-        --use-generic-client=ENUM    Wizard: AoC: use global or org specific jwt client id: no, [yes] --default=ENUM               Wizard: set as default configuration for specified plugin (also: update): no, [yes] --test-mode=ENUM             Wizard: skip private key check step: [no], yes --pkeypath=VALUE             Wizard: path to private key for JWT -P, --presetVALUE                Load the named option preset from current config file --ascp-path=VALUE            Path to ascp
+        --use-generic-client=ENUM    Wizard: AoC: use global or org specific jwt client id: no, [yes] --default=ENUM               Wizard: set as default configuration for specified plugin (also: update): no, [yes] --test-mode=ENUM             Wizard: skip private key check step: [no], yes --key-path=VALUE             Wizard: path to private key for JWT -P, --presetVALUE                Load the named option preset from current config file --ascp-path=VALUE            Path to ascp
         --use-product=VALUE          Use ascp from specified product